hashicorp/vault-ssh-helper/README.md

 |-------------|-----------|
 |`verify-only`|Verifies that ssh-helper is installed correctly and is able to communicate with Vault.
 |`config`     |The path to the configuration file.
 Configuration options are mentioned below.
-|`dev`        |ssh-helper Vault TLS disabled.
+|`dev`        |ssh-helper communicates with Vault with TLS disabled.
 This is NOT recommended for production use.
 Use with caution.

 ## Download vault-ssh-helper